 where:

-DNCFEE has the meaning set out in section 11.1;
+DNCFEE has the meaning set out in section 11.1 (or equivalent charge in respect of Supplementary Capacity);

 OFQ is the Shipper’s Over-Flow Quantity and is the greater of:

-HDQDNC – Physical MHQ; and
+the Shipper’s Hourly Delivery Quantity in that Hour – Physical MHQ; and

-zero,

-where:

-HDQDNC has the meaning set out in section 11.5.
+zero.

-The Over-Flow Charge referred to in section 11.7 will not be payable by any Shipper where there is an Interconnection Agreement that requires the Interconnected Party to pay that charge.
+The Over-Flow Charge referred to in section 11.8 will not be payable by any Shipper where there is an Interconnection Agreement that requires the Interconnected Party to pay that same charge.

 Other Consequences of Overrun

-Subject to section 11.12, in addition to any Daily Overrun Charge, Hourly Overrun Charge or Over-Flow Charge that is payable, any Shipper who incurs any of those charges shall indemnify First Gas for any Loss incurred by First Gas that arises from its Daily or Hourly Overrun or Over-Flow (where that Loss shall include any Interconnection Fees, Transmission Charges and/or Non-standard Transmission Charges that First Gas may be required to waive or rebate to any other Shippers) up to the Capped Amounts.
-First Gas shall use reasonable endeavours to mitigate its Loss.
-The Shipper shall: not be relieved of liability under the indemnity in this section 11.9; and
+Subject to section 11.13, in addition to any Daily Overrun Charge, Hourly Overrun Charge, Peaking Charge or Over-Flow Charge that is payable, any Shipper who incurs any of those charges shall indemnify First Gas for any Loss incurred by First Gas that arises from its Daily Overrun, Over-Flow or Excess Peaking (where that Loss shall include any interconnection fees or charges, Transmission Charges and/or Non-standard Transmission Charges that First Gas may be required to waive or rebate to any other Shippers or Interconnected Parties as a result) up to the Capped Amounts.
+First Gas shall mitigate its Loss to the fullest extent reasonably practicable.

-be deemed not to have acted as a Reasonable and Prudent Operator;

-if its Daily or Hourly Overrun or Over-Flow result in a Critical Contingency being declared.

 Non-standard Transmission Charges

-Each Shipper shall pay the Non-standard Transmission Charges in respect of any Supplementary Agreements and/or Interruptible Agreements to which it is a Party.
+Each Shipper shall pay the Non-standard Transmission Charges in respect of any Supplementary Agreements, Existing Supplementary Agreements and/or Interruptible Agreements to which it is a Party and the provisions of this section 11 will apply (with all necessary modifications for context) accordingly.

 Congestion Management Charge